A Very Natural Thing: Plot

 After a season of loneliness, David meets a divorced photographer named Jason (Bo White) at the 1973 Gay Pride rally which began the film.
-David and Jason go to Jason's apartment and talk.
+David and Jason go to Jason's apartment and converse.
 In Jason, a divorced dad, we meet another member of the gay community, one who was living a heterosexual life prior to coming out.
 He still socializes with his ex-wife, who goes with him on photo shoots.
-On a parental visit with their toddler son (P.J.)
-Jason tells his ex-wife that he is now seeing someone with whom he would be spending the upcoming Labor Day holiday.
+On a parental visit with their toddler son (P.J.), Jason tells his ex-wife that he is now seeing someone with whom he would be spending the upcoming Labor Day holiday.
 It appears that in Jason, David has found someone willing to pursue a romantic, committed relationship with him.
-Jason takes pictures of David while telling him things to say other than "cheese', and the film ends by showing the two men together splashing naked in the surf on Cape Cod.
+Jason takes pictures of David while telling him phrases to say other than "cheese", and the film ends by showing the two men together splashing naked and surfing in Cape Cod.